MEMS3 Map Switching on Very Tight ECUs – Enables Map Switching on MG ZT Turbo

 As these appear right at the end of the firmware, there is no need to relocate any code when deleting the template.

-The routines in MEMS3 Mapper analyse the existing configuration template, work out how large it is, where the long term configuration data goes and what over bytes need to be initialised, then generates the replacement code and writes it over the original routine and at the end of the firmware as required.
+The routines in MEMS Mapper analyse the existing configuration template, work out how large it is, where the long term configuration data goes and what over bytes need to be initialised, then generates the replacement code and writes it over the original routine and at the end of the firmware as required.

 All you need to do is to select Tools | Wizards | Delete Config Template from the menu, tick the Delete Config Template box and the built-in wizard will make all of the necessary changes.